James Graham Goodenough

-Commodore James Graham Goodenough CB CMG (3 December 1830 – 20 August 1875) was an officer in the Royal Navy who went on to become Commander-in-Chief, Australia Station.
+Captain James Graham Goodenough CB CMG (3 December 1830 – 20 August 1875) was an officer in the Royal Navy who served as Commander-in-Chief, Australia Station.

 Early life and family

 He was born at Stoke Hill near Guildford in Surrey, the son of Edmund Goodenough, Dean of Wells Cathedral, and Frances Cockerell.
 His paternal grandfather was Samuel Goodenough, Bishop of Carlisle, and his godfather was Sir James Graham, after whom he was named.
 He was educated at Westminster School.

 In 1864 he married Victoria Hamilton; they had two sons, including Admiral Sir William Edmund Goodenough.